heralden/steam-chat/README.md

 # Simple Steam chat client for the terminal

-Written using [node-steam](https://github.com/seishun/node-steam) and [blessed](https://github.com/chjj/blessed).
+Uses [node-steam](https://github.com/seishun/node-steam) and [blessed](https://github.com/chjj/blessed).
 This is a simple Steam chat client for the terminal, inspired by the likes of [irssi](https://irssi.org/).

-steam-chat is currently a work-in-progress.
-The goal is to create a complete replacement for the chat functionality of the Steam client, but I still have a long list of features to add and bugs to fix.
-However, the client is in a useable state.
-Feel free to leave any feedback with this in mind.

-**Note: Only Node.js >= v4.1.1 is supported.**
+**Note: Please update to a newer Node.js version if you get any weird errors.
+This project uses various ES2015 features which aren't supported in earlier Node.js releases.**

-# Version 0.1.0
+## Version 0.1.0

 steam-chat has been completely rewritten from scratch.
 If you're using a prior version, do not update with `git pull`, instead delete the directory and run a new `git clone` followed by `npm install`.

-Note: While this version is not part of the main branch, it is still under development.
-As of the first commit, only the tests work.

 # Usage